vega/compassql/README.md

 ## Pro-Tip

-- When you add a new source file to the project, don't forget to the file to `files` in `tsconfig.json`.
+- When you add a new source file to the project, don't forget to add the file to `files` in `tsconfig.json`.